 This content has been automatically translated from Ukrainian.

-DPI (d-p-y) is short for the English phrase "dots per inch", which translates as "dots per inch".
+DPI (dee-pee-eye) is an abbreviation of the English phrase "dots per inch," which translates to "dots per inch."

-DPI is used to measure the resolution of printing, scanning or displaying an image.
-It indicates the number of individual points that can be placed on the surface of a plane of one inch size.
-The larger the DPI, the greater the detail and resolution of the image.
-DPI is important in photo printing and other areas where high image quality is required.
+DPI is used to measure the resolution of printing, scanning, or displaying an image.
+It indicates the number of individual dots that can be placed on a surface area of one inch.
+The higher the DPI, the greater the detail and resolution of the image.
+DPI is important when printing photographs and in other areas where high image quality is required.

 In short: the more dots per inch, the better the image quality.

-In graphic design, DPI defines image resolution in applications such as Adobe Photoshop or Illustrator.
+In graphic design, DPI determines the resolution of images in programs such as Adobe Photoshop or Illustrator.
 Web designers use DPI to optimize images for different displays.

-In medicine, DPI determines the quality of medical images such as radiographs, MRI or CT scans.
-In industrial design, DPI is important for the production of elements with high precision, such as printing on packaging or electronic devices.
+In medicine, DPI determines the quality of medical images, such as X-rays, MRIs, or CT scans.
+In industrial design, DPI is important for producing elements with high precision, such as printing on packaging or electronic devices.

-Also used in the textile industry to determine the quality of printing on textile products such as T-shirts, shirts, flags, etc.
+It is also used in the textile industry to determine the quality of printing on textile products, such as t-shirts, shirts, flags, etc.

 This post doesn't have any additions from the author yet.